adimania/telegram-xkcd_bot/README.md

 # telegram-xkcd_bot
-A telegram chat bot to get you the latest xkcd comic
+A telegram chat bot to get you the xkcd comic

 What is this?
 -----------
 It is a chat bot.
 You can go to https://web.telegram.org/#/im?p=@xkcd_bot and start a chat.
-Whatever you write, it'll reply with latest XKCD comic.
+You can request for latest xkcd comic or a random one.
+If you know the number of your favorite xkcd comics then you can ask for that as well.

 Components
 ----------